Wunderbyte-GmbH/moodle-theme_move/README.md

-Moodle "Moove" theme repository
+Moodle "move" theme repository
 ===============================

-Moove is Moodle's theme that makes online environments more clean and intuitive for learners and educators.
+move is Moodle's theme that makes online environments more clean and intuitive for learners and educators.
 Its intuitive layout is optimised for online learning, focusing on the things that matter - your learning activities and content.

-Moove is built on Boostrap4 and Mustache templates.
+move is built on Boostrap4 and Mustache templates.

 Documentation
 =============

-You can see the theme documentation on: https://github.com/willianmano/moodle-theme_moove/wiki
+You can see the theme documentation on: https://github.com/willianmano/moodle-theme_move/wiki

 Developed and maintained by
 ===========================